MicrosoftDocs/dynamics-365-intelligent-order-management/copy-environments-that-use-intelligent-order-management.md

 1. In **Details**, select **Edit**.
 1. Turn off **Administration mode** and save.

-The environment must exit administration mode before IOM background processes can run.
+The environment must exit administration mode before Intelligent Order Management background processes can run.

----

-## Step 3: Reconfigure IOM connections and system activation
+## Step 3: Reconfigure Intelligent Order Management connections and system activation

 1. Open the Intelligent Order Management app.
 1. When prompted, allow app permissions to access the environment.
 1. Go to **Core settings > Admin home > Connection references**.
 1. Open each connection reference and save it to ensure it's owned by the correct user.
-1. Select **Activate system** to re-enable IOM.
+1. Select **Activate system** to re-enable Intelligent Order Management.

----

 ## Step 4: Review and activate Power Automate flows